WinTweaks/windows-optimization/README.md

 ## Disclaimer

 These scripts have been tested on Windows 10 v2004.
-They make or may not work on other versions of Windows.
+They may or may not work on other versions of Windows.

 - This GitHub is not tech support.
 - Use Google before asking questions.